Optimal diabatic dynamics of Majorana-based quantum gates: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:effective}, we review an effective low-energy model for the braiding of MZMs.
-In Sec.~\ref{sec:opt}, we first formulate the optimal-control problem with a constraint that helps increase the robustness by making use of the nonlocal nature of information stored in pairs on MZMs.
-We briefly review the Pontryagin's minimum principle and use to obtain an exact analytical optimal protocol that generated the adiabatic unitary operator exactly in a finite time.
-Sec.~\ref{sec:error} is devoted to an in-depth study of the robustness of our optimal protocol.
-In Sec.~\ref{sec:error_model}, we first present a general noise model theorigh the Taylor expansion of the dimensionless control parameters ``seen'' by the system in terms of the dimensionless control parameters we try to impart to the system.
-The leading error model for a Majorana-based qubit is multiplicative, while we have additive errors for generic nontopological qubits.
+In Sec.~\ref{sec:opt}, we first formulate the optimal-control problem and impose a constraint to increase the robustness of the protocol by making use of the nonlocal nature of information stored in pairs of MZMs.
+We briefly review the Pontryagin's minimum principle and use it to obtain the optimal protocol that generates the target adiabatic unitary operator exactly in a finite time.
+Section \ref{sec:error} is devoted to an in-depth study of the robustness of our optimal protocol.
+In Sec.~\ref{sec:error_model}, we first present a general noise model through a Taylor expansion of the control parameters ``seen'' by the system in terms of the control parameters imparted to the system experimentally.
+The leading error for a generic nontopological qubits is additive, while for topologically protected Majorana-based qubit the leading error is multiplicative.
 In Sec.~\ref{sec:error_calib}, we examine the effects of systematic calibration error.
-The errors (in terms of a measure of distance between the unitary operators) grows linearly (from zero) with the multiplicative error can can perform better that an adiabatic protocol that is two orders of magnitude slower, if the device is calibrated within 2\%.
-In Secs.~\ref{sec:error_white} nd \ref{sec:error_pink}, we consider random time-dependent errors, i.e., noise, in the control parameters.
+In terms of a measure of distance between the unitary operators, the errors in optimal protocol grow linearly from zero.
+With multiplicative errors calibrated within 2\%, we find the optimal protocol can outperform an adiabatic protocol that is two orders of magnitude slower.
+In Secs.~\ref{sec:error_white} and \ref{sec:error_pink}, we consider random time-dependent errors, i.e., noise, in the control parameters.
 The effect of noise on adiabatic and optimal protocols is generally found to be very similar.
-We find that for white noise, the fast optimal protocol outperforms all adiabatic protocols considered.
-For $1/f$ (pink) noise, an adiabatic gate that is 10 times slower may perform better at larger strengths of noise, which produce an error of around 1\% in the trace distance between the actual density matrix and the density matrix corresponding to the perfectly adiabatic evolution.
+For white noise, the fast optimal protocol outperforms all adiabatic protocols considered.
+For $1/f$ (pink) noise, an adiabatic gate that is 10 times slower starts to perform better at relatively large noise strength.
 We discuss a technique for correcting the errors caused by the limitations of our effective model in Sec.~\ref{sec:error_limi} and close the paper in Sec.~\ref{sec:conc} with a brief summary.